 Telemetry Performance Visualization System

-Telemetry is RAD Game Tools' performance visualization system for optimizing and understanding your game's performance.
-It is unlike any other traditional profiler because of its emphasis on performance characteristics in relationship to time and game state, whole-team participation of optimization, always-on profiling, cross-platform support, and ultrafast integration.
+Telemetry helps you optimize and understand your application's performance—unlike other traditional profilers it emphasizes performance characteristics in relationship to time and program state, whole-team participation of optimization, always-on profiling, cross-platform support, and ultrafast integration.

-In addition to this Web page you can learn more about Telemetry by: reading what our customers think, checking out Telemetry's features, FAQ, and version history; reading the Telemetry blog; and following the Telemetry Twitter feed.
+In addition to this Web page you can learn more about Telemetry by: reading what our customers think, checking out Telemetry's features, FAQ, and version history; and following the RAD Twitter feed.

 All good profilers can tell you that something took too long.
 Hey, RenderScene() took 80ms!
 While good to know, without any context it's meaningless.
 Telemetry addresses this by letting you provide vital additional information that helps you make sense of performance data:

-- What else was going on in the game?
+- What else was going on in the application?

-- When your game slows down you need to know what else was going on, not just that you were slow!
-Visible enemies, simultaneous sounds, texture memory in use, active lights, connected players -- this is the kind of information that impacts a game's performance, and with Telemetry you can see relationships between your game state and performance!
+- When your program slows down you need to know what else was going on, not just that you were slow!
+Visible enemies, simultaneous sounds, texture memory in use, active lights, connected players— this is the kind of information that impacts a game's performance, and with Telemetry you can see relationships between your app's state and performance!